15 OFFBEAT DESTINATIONS TO VISIT IN RAJASTHAN

 Chandelao Garh is a luxurious getaway that blooms and shines in its roots.

 It’s an advocate of community-based tourism, giving it the credibility of an authentic experience.

 In Chandelao Garh the best thing that will come your way will be learning a traditional art form.

-Other than that, enjoying the luxury of the Garh, visiting block painter’s village, sipping tea by the lake and hearing chirps of birds instead of horns will be some of the reasons for you wanting to visit again.
+Other than that, enjoying the luxury of the Garh, visiting the block painter’s village, sipping tea by the lake, and hearing chirps of birds instead of horns will be some of the reasons for you wanting to visit again.

-Request a quote to Rajasthan to craft your itinerary around this place.
+Request a quote from Rajasthan to craft your itinerary around this place.

 Unlike ruins, ghost towns have always been a window that peeks into the lives of its inhabitants.
 It gives you a glimpse of what could’ve been if things went right.